 Westbound from the Bedford Depot Park trailhead on Railroad Avenue, you'll first reach Elm Brook Conservation Area.
 Its 19.3 acres of protected wetlands and floodplain offer additional biking and hiking trails through an enchanting red maple forest.

 Almost immediately after leaving the conservation area and crossing Hartwell Road, you'll see signs for Mary Putnam Webber Wildlife Preserve.
 This 20-acre parcel is also mostly wetland and acts as a wildlife corridor for the many species that live within the surrounding wetland and woodland habitats.
-Trails on the left leading into this area eventually lead to the well-marked Massport trail around Hanscom Airfield, opened to the public (for hiking only) in 2011.
-As of July 2012 there are still no trail markings through the Mary Putnam Webber pointing to the Massport trails.
+Trails on the left leading into this area eventually lead to the hiking-only Massport trail around Hanscom Airfield.

 At Concord Turnpike, the trail crosses a gravel parking lot and continues across the street behind the guardrail; it's a very narrow path here, but once you descend the small hill, it opens up again to a proper rail-trail.
 Regrettably, the wooden bridge that carried traffic over the railroad was removed in 1967.
 Be careful when crossing the busy turnpike, as drivers are not given warning of the trail crossing.